oakestra/oakestra/README.md

 The following ports are exposed:

-- Port 80 - Dashboard
+- Port 80/TCP - Dashboard
-- Port 10000 - System Manager (It also needs to be accessible from the Cluster Orchestrator)
+- Port 10000/TCP - System Manager (It also needs to be accessible from the Cluster Orchestrator)
+- Port 10099/TCP - Service Manager (This port can be exposed only to the Clusters)

 ### Cluster Orchestrator